"Warning: Trespassers will be shot. Survivors will be shot again." - unknown

 The InSat-12 Automated Interdiction Satellite

 The InSat-12 is a twelve ton, Class 2 automated interdiction satellite used by the Imperial Navy.
 It is fairly standard for its class, which typically range from 10 to 40 dtons.
 This satellite is produced at TL14 and uses a L-Hyd fueled power plant.
 Older models and some produced at earlier tech levels still use a generator and solar collection panels for power.
-It produces 0.25 g, enough to allow for orbit corrections, but little else.
+It can maneuver at 1G, which allows for orbital relocation, system patrols, and basic combat maneuvers.
 It is armed with a double pulse laser turret and a multiple sensors.